 In fact, admittedly, the Muslim world today is facing faith/religious conflicts.
 Many Muslim countries or countries with predominantly Muslim populations are under a massive load of bloody wars and socio-religio-political conflicts.
 Multidimensional integration, cultural-religious coexistence, and social peace are obviously urgent to be implemented concerning preserving the civilization of humankind.

-Interfaith and intercultural dialogue and religious-cultural coexistence – which are quite often debated and considered unable to reach a common ground – have obviously been proven that they can sustainably be implemented with good intentions and heartiness.
+Interfaith dialogue and religious-cultural coexistence – which are quite often debated and considered unable to reach a common ground – have obviously been proven that they can sustainably be implemented with good intentions and heartiness.
 As mentioned above, Nursi had given some tangible examples on how to approach and promote dialogues with the aim of establishing a harmonious and peaceful society.
 Even though the practical manifestation of interfaith dialogue from what Nursi had undergone was especially “solely” between the Muslims and Christians, where probably in Turkey and in that era, the majority of the population consists of two adherents of Abrahamic religions.
 While on the contrary, in Indonesia, there has been existing a more complex and multi-ethnic-religious society; cultural coexistence and interfaith dialogues have been carried out from generation to generation with various religions and beliefs.
 Surely, contribution in maintaining and nurturing religious-culture of coexistence, harmony, and peace is a never-ending effort.
-In parallel, according to Nursi, the essential of the culture of coexistence and peace itself is reciprocal, and has been becoming the core factor of social solidarity which will eventually result in socio-economy-political and national stability.
+In parallel, according to Nursi, the essential of the culture coexistence and peace itself is reciprocal, and has been becoming the core factor of social solidarity which will eventually result in socio-economy-political and national stability.

 References